FAQs and Training for Ingres Licensing Generator

 Do I need to pay for a license on a DR server?

-No, DR servers are still free of charge as long as they are powered down while the production server is running.
-However, DR servers do need a license file as the server ‘fingerprint’ will be different to that of the production server so the license file won’t migrate.
+Yes.
+Hot-Standby is changed at full price and Cold-Standby is charged at 50%.
+DR servers need a license file as the server ‘fingerprint’ will be different to that of the production server so the license file won’t migrate.

 How is licensing a DR server different from an HA server?